Augustine-Suter/Kiichu-Gacha/README.md

 ## Developed by: Augustine Suter
 This is a Card collecting Discord bot where users can collect and show off virtual trading cards through a gacha-style system.
 They can chat to earn points, do their dailies, and spend points on rolling for cards of different rarities!
 It combines a Discord bot, a small web API, and a SQLite database into one cohesive app.

-Since this is a WIP and just a passion project, many features are incomplete/many bugs may arise, and I will do my best to address them.

 ## High‑Level Overview

 At a high level, the project has four main pieces: